 Open breast reduction surgery is performed under general anesthesia and takes two to three hours.
 In this operation, the surgeon makes large incisions around the nipples and under each breast to have more access to the inner parts of the breasts.
-Then, excess tissues, fats and skin are removed from the breasts to reduce their size of them.
+Then, excess tissues, fats, and skin are removed from the breasts to reduce their size.

 Breast reduction with liposuction

 Reduction mammoplasty with liposuction is a less invasive procedure with fewer scars and a shorter recovery period.
 In this method, the surgeon makes small incisions under the breast or armpit and removes the fatty tissues with a suctioning device and tumescent.